Water scarcity in Iran: Water usage

+Iran's reliance on groundwater has led to unsustainable extraction rates.
+The Iranian Ministry of Energy estimates that the country loses 5 billion cubic meters of groundwater annually due to over-extraction.
+Over the last five decades, Iran has depleted around 70% of its groundwater reserves, and this overuse has led to severe land subsidence in various regions.
+For example, Tehran subsides at a rate of up to 25 cm per year, indicating the collapsing aquifers beneath the capital city.
+Neverthelss, the water scarcity issue in Tehran is not uniformly experienced across the city.
+There are significant disparities between neighborhoods.
+Wealthier northern districts of Tehran have significantly benefited from greater investments in water infrastructure, resulting in more advanced distribution systems and enhanced storage facilities.
+In contrast, the less affluent neighborhoods often depend on outdated or inadequate infrastructure.

-The total water withdrawal was estimated at about 70 BCM in 1993, rising to 93 BCM in 2004, of which 92% was used for agricultural purposes, 6% for domestic use and 2% for industrial use.
+The total water withdrawal was estimated at 70 BCM in 1993, rising to 96 BCM in 2018, of which 92% was used for agricultural purposes, 6% for domestic use and 2% for industrial use.
 Although this is equal to 51% of the actual available renewable water resources, annual abstraction from aquifers (57 BCM in 1993, 53 BCM in 2004) is already more than the estimated safe yield (46 BCM).
 Of the 4.3 BCM/year in 1993 (6.2 in 2004) used for domestic purposes, 61% is supplied from surface water and 39% from groundwater.
 For example, Greater Tehran with its population of more than 13 million is supplied by surface water from the Lar dam on the Lar River in the Northeast of the city, the Latyan dam on the Jajrood River in the North, the Karaj River in the Northwest, as well as by groundwater in the vicinity of the city.
 Provinces of Gilan, Mazandaran and Isfahan have the highest efficiency of irrigation with 54, 52 and 42 percents respectively, and Khuzestan province has the lowest irrigation efficiency with 38 percent.
 Tap water consumption in the country is 70% over and above the global average.
 16 BCM of water was used for power generation in 1999.

 As of 2014, Iran is using 70% of its total renewable freshwater, far above the upper limit of 40% recommended according to international norms.